Terms of Service

 2. The Service

-EmergencyAPI provides aggregated real-time emergency incident data from official Australian government emergency service feeds.
+EmergencyAPI provides aggregated real-time emergency incident data from official Australian government emergency service feeds, plus a few clearly-flagged community-decoded sources (see section 13).
 The data covers bushfires, floods, storms, vehicle accidents, ambulance, rescue, and other emergency incidents across all 8 states and territories.

 The service is provided for informational purposes only.